 Disability insurance plan argues that Summary Plan Description should prevail.

-The ERISA information statement gave Fort Dearborn discretionary authority, while the Policy remained silent on this issue.
-Jobe’s disability insurance attorney argued that because the Policy did not give Fort Dearborn discretionary authority, it should prevail as stated by both the SPD and the ERISA information statement.
-Fort Dearborn presented three Court decisions ruling in favor of Summary Plan Descriptions prevailing over the Policy.
+The ERISA information statement gave Dearborn National/Dearborn Group discretionary authority, while the Policy remained silent on this issue.
+Jobe’s disability insurance attorney argued that because the Policy did not give Dearborn discretionary authority, it should prevail as stated by both the SPD and the ERISA information statement.
+Dearborn National/Dearborn Group presented three Court decisions ruling in favor of Summary Plan Descriptions prevailing over the Policy.

 In Jensen v.
 SIPCO, the Court ruled that summary plan descriptions are “considered part of the ERISA plan documents.”
 In this case, the Court also held that a provision in the Summary Plan Description prevailed when it conflicted with the Policy.